abdelhamidbouazi/TaskMaster/README.md

 - 📅 **Due Dates**: Set and track due dates with overdue warnings
 - 💾 **Auto Backup**: Automatic backup system to prevent data loss
 - 🚀 **Partial Task IDs**: Use just 3 characters instead of full task IDs for quick actions
+- 🔥 **Bulk Operations**: Delete, complete, or update multiple tasks at once
 - 📦 **Export/Import**: Backup and restore your tasks in JSON format

 ## 🚀 Quick Start